-- 10.2.31 When considering proposals for new visitor accommodation regard should be given to landscape character assessment work, the setting of the National Park and Heritage Coast and views to and from them, the undeveloped coast, nature conservation assets and heritage assets. - 10.2.32 The development of caravan, chalet and / or camping sites has expanded in coastal locations where landscaping is difficult to establish and has also tended to include a sizable residential quota which has proved unsatisfactory.
-Given the potential pressures from tourism related to caravan chalet and/or camping sites or their extensions, it is considered appropriate to set out relevant management principles in this Policy.
+- 10.2.30 When considering proposals for new visitor accommodation regard should be given to landscape character assessment work, setting of the National Park, the Heritage Coast and views to and from it, the undeveloped coast, nature conservation assets and heritage assets. - 10.2.31 The development of caravan, chalet and / or camping sites has expanded in coastal locations where landscaping is difficult to establish and has also tended to include a sizable residential quota which have proved not to be entirely satisfactory.
+Given the potential pressures from tourism on caravan chalet and/or camping sites or their extensions, it is considered appropriate to set out relevant management principles in this policy.

-- PPS7: Sustainable Development in Rural Areas (2004) - National Planning Policy Framework (2012) paragraph 21, 28 - Cumbria and the Lake District Joint Structure Plan Policy EM16 (2006) - Copeland Local Plan Policies TSM 1-6 (2006)
+- PPS7: Sustainable Development in Rural Areas (2004) - Cumbria and the Lake District Joint Structure Plan Policy EM16 (2006) - Copeland Local Plan Policies TSM 1-6 (2006)